G-Naveensagar/mini-project-calculator/README.md

 # mini-project-calculator
-The GUI Calculator is a user-friendly application designed for performing basic arithmetic operations like addition, subtraction, multiplication, and division
+The GUI Calculator is a user-friendly calclator designed for performing basic arithmetic operations like addition, subtraction, multiplication, and division.